Anthony Corallo: Mafia Commission Trial

+Corallo, Avellino and Salvatore "Tom Mix" Santoro were among 21 people indicted by a Suffolk County grand jury on September 13, 1984 on charges relating to coercion and bid-rigging in the private garbage collection industry on Long Island, following a two-year investigation by the Attorney General, the OCTF, the Suffolk County District Attorney, the Suffolk County Police Department and the New York State Police.

 On February 25, 1985, Corallo and other mob leaders were indicted in the Mafia Commission Trial.
 However, Corallo was in the hospital and was not arrested until after his release a few days later.
-Among the defendants were underboss Salvatore "Tom Mix" Santoro and consigliere Christopher "Christie Tick" Furnari.
+Among the defendants were underboss Santoro and consigliere Christopher "Christie Tick" Furnari.

 Awaiting trial, a meeting was held at Furnari's home, where Corallo told Furnari that he wanted the capo of Furnari's old crew, Vittorio "Vic" Amuso, or Furnari's aide-de-camp, Anthony "Gaspipe" Casso, as his successor.
+By this time, Corallo realized he would not only be convicted, but would almost certainly die in prison.
 Furnari, Amuso and Casso met in a separate room, and ultimately it was decided Amuso would take the mantle.
 Though Corallo reportedly preferred Casso, he agreed to make Amuso acting boss later that year, and it was understood he would formally become boss when Corallo, Santoro, and Furnari were expected to be convicted and sent to prison.

 On November 19, 1986, Corallo and the other defendants were convicted of all racketeering charges.
 On January 13, 1987, Corallo was sentenced to 100 years in prison and fined $240,000.